martinkala/shellmd/README.md

 Shell runner for documentation md files

 ### Description
-Goal of utility is to to run code encapsulated in codebloks in input md files.
+Goal of utility is to to run code in codebloks within documentation md files.
 This approach allows dev-ops teams to store and maintain documentation in README.md files with runnable codeblocks.
 If documentation is written according few simple rules, then it allows to automatically check if code in codeblocks is still up to date according current source code base.

 Runnable codeblock are useful for documenting utilities and system procedures in README files and to run automated checks to test if documentation and utilities and system are still in sync.